AlishaMechtley/TimeTreeMatrix/README.md

 Those times that were not available in TimeTree.org appear as a -1 in the matrix.
 This takes a while to run because it gets the same divergence time twice.
 It should be fixed to only calculate the top half.
 To use, compile and run as a .pyc.

+Note: Should use beatuifulSoup instead of RE like my other programs.
+Will update soon.